DevOpsPlayground/Terraform-deep-dive-creating-provider-for-home-automation/Readme.md

 ```

-- Have a look in to the `terraform.tfstate` that was made when we did the `terraform apply` in the last step, the `status = tanted` meaning terraform doesn't trust the state
+- Have a look in to the `terraform.tfstate` that was made when we did the `terraform apply` in the last step, the `status = tainted` meaning terraform doesn't trust the state
 - Delete the `terraform.tfstate` and `terraform.tfstate.backup` files if they exsist
 - run `sh build.sh <NAME> 0.0.1` remember to change `<NAME>` to your panda name
     -and look at the `terraform.tfstate` file again, you will see the status value isnt there this time because the state can be tracked now